Get this deal! Call now.

 Hired copywriters will craft the ad or listing as well as any other SEO-related improvements that Ingersoll says are better handled by professionals.
 Shift will also take care of all the DMV filings and other paperwork so you don’t have to.

 On the buying side, Shift is pushing the convenience angle hard.
 All an interested party has to do is go on their site, peruse the listings, and request a test drive.
 An enthusiast will bring the car to wherever they are in that local market — though some enthusiasts have driven up to two hours away — in as little as 45 minutes, absolutely free with zero catches.
-Once you have made a request (currently they get more than a dozen each day), an enthusiast will bring the car right to you and let you tool around (while covered by their insurance policy).
+Once you have made a request (currently they get more than a dozen each day), an enthusiast will bring the car right to you and let you tool around (while covered by their insurance contract).
 These gents, not unlike Uber drivers, are paid by the company (hourly).
 Should you choose to buy it you would have been assured it was in good shape and given a seven-day window to return the car.

 The big question, of course, is whether is whether you could sell your car and even bought the next one for less by going through all the headache of a pure peer-to-peer transaction.
 The answer is probably yes, though perhaps by merely a couple hundred of dollars.
 CEO Irakly George Arison will say on the record that the price points they offer both buyers and sellers are better than what anyone could hope for at a dealership and more accurate than anything they’ll get from Kelley Blue Book, because Shift is constantly tuning algorithms to learn from comparison prices in local markets.